LastationVRChat/SPSAttachment/README.md

 # SPSAttachment
 This is a edit of https://booth.pm/en/items/3474757

-Simple prefab to simplify the process of attaching SPS orifices and rings to VRChat avatar 3.0.
+Simple prefab to simplify the process of attaching SPS orifices and rings to VRChat avatar 3.0.<br>
-Compatible by default with **OSCGoesBrr**
+Compatible by default with **OSCGoesBrr**<br>
-Made for use with Super Plug Shader https://vrcfury.com/sps/
+Made for use with Super Plug Shader https://vrcfury.com/sps/<br>

-Using only 1 orifice and 1 ring with parent constraints you can cover a wide range of possible penetration points.
+Using only 1 orifice and 1 ring with parent constraints you can cover a wide range of possible penetration points.<br>

       SPS Constraint Attachment
 ======================================
-THIS PREFAB ASSUMES WriteDefaults Off
+THIS PREFAB ASSUMES WriteDefaults Off<br>
-CHANGING TO WriteDefaults On IS SUPPORTED
+CHANGING TO WriteDefaults On IS SUPPORTED<br>

 1. Import SPS into your project https://vrcfury.com/sps/
 2. Import SPSConstraintAttachment.unitypackage into your project